mikorecare/stud_project_brgy_census/README.md

 # __Barangay Census System__

-**Installation
+## Installation

-Install Composer - Download it from https://getcomposer.org/download/
+-Install Composer - Download it from https://getcomposer.org/download/

-Open CMD go to the root folder
+-Open CMD and go to the root folder

-RUN `composer install`
+-RUN `composer install`

-Go to your Google account and create an `App Password`
+-Go to your Google account and create an `App Password`

-change the `.env` file values with your `Gmail` and `App Password`
+-Change the `.env` file values with your `Gmail` and `App Password`